Byte-Me/Catering-System/README.md

 __Loginscreen is finished.__

 ### General:
-- [ ] Check if default buttons are nescessery.
+- [ ] Check if default buttons are necessary.
 - [ ] Every window needs to be handled, cant go back to parent window without closing child.
 - [ ] Sorting by id's needs fixing, 90 is apparently higher than 100